chanderm/couchbase-lite-tutorial-net/README.md

 4. In Xamarin Studio, open the solution file found at **/couchbase-lite-tutorial-net/HelloCBL/HelloCBL.sln**.

+5. Select View > Debug mode

-5. To run HelloCBL.iOS, right click at the HelloCBL.iOS project and choose **'Set As Startup Project'** from the menu.
+6. To run HelloCBL.iOS, right click at the HelloCBL.iOS project and choose 'Set As Startup Project' from the menu.

-6. Choose your iPhone simulator or device as desire and click 'Run' button.
+7. Choose your iPhone simulator or device as desire and click 'Run' button.
 You can view the output in the Application Output console.

-7. To run HelloCBL.Android, right click at the HelloCBL.Android project and choose **'Set As Startup Project'** from the menu.
+8. To run HelloCBL.Android, right click at the HelloCBL.Android project and choose 'Set As Startup Project' from the menu.

-6. Configure or Select your Android simulator or device and click 'Run' button.
+9. Configure or Select your Android simulator or device and click 'Run' button.
 You can view the output in the Application Output console.